waterrot/responsible-investers/README.md

 The website is fully working and users with no technical knowage can easily test it.
 I asked 3 friends if anything was unclear to them when they used the site.
 This resulted in the following changes:

+-   Fixed a valider function in python, the one for the password was not working correctly.
--   Added a reset button to make the user experience better
+-   Added a variable to the profile of the user so they can also see the total amount of money spend on fees.
--   Added information modals to the game to answer all the main questions
--   changed the home page to be more focussed on the game and not on donating
--   When the page refreshes the user will get a question if he or she would like to continue
+-   Changed the portfolio page, it first was a long horizontal list with information.
+But this was not very mobile friendly.

 ## Upcoming features